 I know.
 Student writing is horrible.
 The sky is falling.
 Doomsday has come.
-I’ve had several conversations with colleagues about the sordid state of affairs of student writing.
+I’ve had several conversations with colleagues about the sordid state of student writing.
 I once hooped and hollered atop that bandwagon too.
 It was so easy to blame high school teachers and college writing instructors (or anyone else) for not preparing students adequately in the fine art of written argumentation.

 Then, I got a job as a university writing instructor.
 I’ve come to see that the problem partly lies with me and my curmudgeon colleagues (its a blight that extends beyond religious studies).
 It’s our duty to teach writing too, we just don’t want to do it.
 Student writing is also not that bad, if you give students a fighting chance.

-I’m a traitor to the but-I-don’t-teach-writing cause.
+I’m a traitor to the “but-I-don’t-teach-writing” cause.
 I know.

 When I say instructors need to teach writing, I really mean they need to apportion time and structure activities that allow students to critique and develop their own ideas.
 Once students thoughtfully struggle with their ideas and arguments, they are more likely to want to “own” those ideas.
 As a result, almost magically, their writing will get better.
 In our religious studies courses (or humanities more broadly), we do not need to formally “teach writing,” as much as we need to give students the opportunity to work out their ideas in a strategic and structured manner.
 Teaching “writing” is just code for teaching critical thinking skills.

-In the non-teaching-writing classroom, it can be easy to omit drafting, peer-review, and revision (hereafter DPR) activities.
+In the non-teaching-writing classroom, it can be easy to omit drafting, peer-review, and revision activities (hereafter DPR).
 But these are precisely what students – and us scholars – need to produce our best writing.
 If done skillfully, DPR can all be handled by students themselves; there is no extra work for our already-exhausted teaching souls.
 I will admit, however, it does take time to devise drafting prompts, structured peer-review sessions, and direction for revision.
-Undoubtedly, these activities will go wrong before experience teaches us how to make them right (online research will certainly help too, or, gasp, conversation with colleagues about our failures).
+Undoubtedly, these activities will go wrong before experience teaches us how to make them right (online research will certainly help too, or, gasp, conversations with colleagues about our failures).

 Of course, I do think students benefit greatly from our expert insights on their ideas.
 If we can provide verbal, recorded audio, or written commentary at early stages in the Process, this will greatly assist students in developing their ideas.
 Spending time to get students to talk about their research in class with other is also valuable.